Can AI Master Econometrics? Evidence from Econometrics AI Agent on Expert-Level Tasks: Methodology

 LLM-based AI agents are autonomous systems that perceive instructions, reason about complex tasks, and execute actions to achieve specified goals through code execution and tool usage.
 While generic LLM agents can handle open-ended queries, they struggle in expert domains such as econometrics, where problem-solving requires adherence to established analytical steps and specialized methods.
 Recent AI agent frameworks demonstrate that incorporating structured domain knowledge significantly enhances performance.
 MetaGPT (Hong et al., \citeyear{MetaGPT:2024}a) encodes procedural knowledge as Standardized Operating Procedures within prompt sequences, using specialized sub-agents to verify intermediate results and decompose complex tasks.
 The Data Interpreter agent (Hong et al., \citeyear{datainterpreter:2024}b) uses a hierarchical task graph and iterative refinement modules for end-to-end data-science workflows.

-Building on these advances, the Econometrics AI Agent features a customized architecture specifically designed to embed econometric domain expertise into its core operations.
+Building on these advances, MetricsAI features a customized architecture specifically designed to embed econometric domain expertise into its core operations.
 This specialization moves beyond the capabilities of general-purpose agents or direct LLM interactions by incorporating specific structural enhancements tailored for econometric analysis.

 A cornerstone of this specialized structure lies in enhanced task decomposition.
 When presented with an econometric problem (\emph{User Input} in Figure \ref{fig:workflow_of_ai_agent}), the agent's \emph{Plan Generation} module follows predefined templates reflecting standard econometric research paths---such as causal inference strategies and time-series analysis workflows---rather than relying solely on generic planning.
 This approach decomposes complex requests into logically sequenced, econometrically meaningful sub-tasks.
 These sub-tasks are categorized using specific econometric actions like ``instrumental variable selection'' and ``difference-in-differences pre-trend check,'' enabling more precise execution than generic labels.